robenkleene/development-references/unity/tutorials/unity-orbs.md

 3. Set `Initialize Particle > Capacity: 1000`.
 4. Set `Initialize Particle Strip > Capacity: 1000`.
 5. Add a `float` property by clicking the `+` button then `float` in the properties panel.
 6. Rename the property to `TrailsSpawnRate`.
+Toggle the disclosure triangle, and turn on `Exposed`, and set `Value: 30`.